GOCOVRI® (amantadine) extended release capsules is a prescription medicine used:

 Especially tell your doctor if you take medicines like sodium bicarbonate, or have had or are planning to have a live flu vaccination (nasal spray).
 You can receive the flu vaccination shot but should not get a live flu vaccine while taking GOCOVRI.

-Please see full Patient Prescribing Information.
+Please see full Prescribing Information and Patient Information.